-Table 104 volume-view-mappings properties
+Table 109 volume-view-mappings properties

 Name Туре Description durable-id string Mapping ID. parent-id string For a mapping between a volume and an initiator, the volume ID. mapped-id string The ID of the mapping target, such as an initiator. ports string The controller host ports to which the mapping applies.
 Blank if not mapped or mapped as no-access. lun string The LUN that identifies the volume to a host.
-Blank if not mapped or mapped as no-access. access (access-numeric) string (uint32) Type of host access to the volume. not-mapped (0): Not mapped. no-access (1): No access (masked). read-only (2): Read only. read-write (3): Read and write. identifier string For a SAS initiator, its WWPN. initiators-url string For internal use only. nickname string For a host, its name in the format host-name., where the represents all initiators in the host.
-For a host group, its name in the format host-group.., where the first represents all hosts in the host group and the second represents all initiators in those hosts.
-For an initiator, its nickname.
-Blank if not set or for all other initiators. host-profile (host-profile- numeric) string (uint32) Standard (0): Default profile.
-HP-UX (1): The host uses Flat Space Addressing.
-OpenVMS (2): The host does not allow LUN 0 to be assigned to a mapping.
+Blank if not mapped or mapped as no-access. access string Type of host access to the volume. (access-numeric) (uint32) not-mapped (0): Not mapped. no-access (1): No access (masked). read-only (2): Read only. read-write (3): Read and write.